resurrecting-open-source-projects/scrot/README.md

 ## Installing ##

 scrot is available in the official repository of many linux/BSD distributions.
-It is recommended to use the official package manager to install scrot.
+It is recommended to use the system package manager for installing scrot.
-For example, Debian users can install scrot from their package manager via running the command:
+For example, Debian users can run the following command to install scrot:

 ```console
 $ sudo apt install scrot
 ```

-A list of repositories which package scrot is [available here](https://repology.org/project/scrot/versions).
+A list of repositories that package scrot is [available here](https://repology.org/project/scrot/versions).
 If your distribution does not package scrot, you may also build scrot from source by following the build instructions below.